 Finding creative, alternative solutions

-Another client, whom I shall call Klara, asked me to cut one of her three adult children out of her will.
-Klara explained that she had not spoken to that son in years due to his mental and emotional instability, and had no desire to leave him anything at all.
-At the end of a long discussion, during which it was clear to me that she still loved that son dearly, I suggested that Klara have me set up a trust for him.
-With her input, I wrote closely-tailored instructions for the trustee to make payments to that son based on the progress in his lifestyle and other considerations.
+Another client asked me to cut one of her three adult children out of her will.
+She explained that she had not spoken to that son in years due to his mental and emotional instability, and had no desire to leave him anything at all.
+At the end of a long discussion, during which it was clear to me that she still loved her son dearly, I suggested that she have me set up a trust for him.
+With her input, I wrote closely tailored instructions for the trustee to make payments to that son based on the progress in his lifestyle and other considerations.